 Set the timeout period for flows

 You can set time limits for how long a flow can run to make sure that subsequent tasks are not held up due to stalled tasks.
-The following two tsm command options determine how long a flow task can run before the flow background task is canceled.
+The following two tsm command options determine how long a flow task can run before the flow background task is cancelled.
 These two commands together determine the total timeout value for flow tasks.

 (Default value: 1800 seconds or 30 minutes)

 Check the available resources on the server running flows.
 It's recommended that you have a dedicated node for Tableau Prep Conductor.

 By default, a flow task is suspended after 5 consecutive flow task failures.
 To change the threshold number of flow task failures that can occur before they are suspended, use the following tsm configuration set command: